Clay’s Relapsed Refractory Multiple Myeloma Story

 If I love you, I’m going to tell you I love you.
 If that makes you uncomfortable, I don’t really care.
 I need to say it.

 I don’t even know where to start with her.
 She got the diagnosis first.
 That was hard on her.
 At that point, I think she just decided to stiffen up and not let her emotions get to her.
 That’s what she did.

-She sold the house, we moved, she was still working, she was traveling to Denver to see me, trying to take care of our daughter who still lived at home, and so much more.
+She sold the house, and we moved.
+She was still working, and she was traveling to Denver to see me, trying to take care of our daughter who still lived at home, and so much more.

 A couple of years ago, I looked at her and said ‘I’m okay.
 You need to refill your tank now.
 You can’t make it one more second.’

 What helped you both with the mental and emotional recovery?